Early Life and Education

 Philanthropy

-Tamara Gustavson is a dedicated philanthropist, serving as a director of the William Lawrence & Blanche Hughes Foundation, which focuses on supporting childhood leukemia research and treatment.
+Tamara Gustavson is actively involved in philanthropy, notably through the William Lawrence & Blanche Hughes Foundation, which focuses on supporting childhood leukemia research and treatment.
 The foundation has made significant donations, including a $50 million gift to Seattle Children's Hospital in 2024.
+She also served on the University of Southern California's Board of Trustees from 2010 to 2020, supporting educational initiatives.